defo-project/ech-dev-utils/README.md

 ## Pure test scripts

-- [agiletest.sh](agiletest.sh) tests the ECH client with the various algorithm combinagtions that are supported in ECHConfig values
+- [agiletest.sh](agiletest.sh) tests the ECH with ``openssl s_client`` and
+  ``openssl s_server`` with the various algorithm combinations that are supported in ECHConfig values
 - [smoke_ech.sh](smoke_ech.sh) runs through a list of sites known to support ECH and reports on status

 ## Scripts to play with ECHConfig values (what gets put in the DNS)

 - [mergepems.sh](mergepems.sh) merge the ECHConfigList values from two ECH PEM files
-- [pem2rr.sh](pem2rr.sh) encode the ECHConfigList from an ECH PEM file into a validly (ascii-hex) encoded HTTPS resource record value splitechconfiglist.sh
+- [pem2rr.sh](pem2rr.sh) encode the ECHConfigList from an ECH PEM file into a validly (ascii-hex) encoded HTTPS resource record value
+- [splitechconfiglist.sh](splitechconfiglist.sh) splits a base64 encoded
+  ECHConfigList with multiple ECHConfig entries into constituent parts
-- [makecatexts.sh](makecatexts.sh) allows one to create an ECHConfig with a cat picture as an extension
+- [makecatexts.sh](makecatexts.sh) allows one to create a file with a cat picture suited for use as the set of extensions for an ECHConfigList

 ## Web server build HOWTOs, configs and test scripts